nyx-fuzz/spec-fuzzer/README.md

 ## Usage

-Getting this fuzzer running is quite simple: move to the `rust_fuzzer/` folder and run `cargo run --release -- -h` to get the following describtion on all available parameters:
+Getting this fuzzer running is quite simple: run `./setup.sh`, move to the `rust_fuzzer/` folder and run `cargo run --release -- -h` to get the following describtion on all available parameters:

 ```
 Fuzz EVERYTHING!